uQr/cordova-docs/tutorial-team-build/Jenkins.md

 3. (Optional) Check "Restrict where this project can be run" and enter a label expression of "**cordova && windows**".
 This will prevent the build from attempting to run on Windows machines without Cordova or its dependencies installed.

-4. Configure "Source Code Managment" to connect to your project source code repository along with the "Build Triggers" you want to use.
+4. Configure "Source Code Management" to connect to your project source code repository along with the "Build Triggers" you want to use.

 5. Under "Build Environment", check "Provide Node & npm bin/ folder to PATH" and select the Windows location.